ben-laufer/DMRichR/README.md

 11. `-c --cores` The number of cores to use, 20 is recommended but you can go as low as 3, 20 is the default and it requires between 32 to 256 GB of RAM, where the RAM depends on number of samples and coverage.
 12. `-k --sexCheck` A logical (TRUE or FALSE) indicating whether to run an analysis to confirm the sex listed in the design matrix based on the ratio of the coverage for the Y and X chromosomes.
 This argument assumes there is a column in the design matrix named "Sex" [case sensitive] with Males coded as either "Male", "male", "M", or "m" and Females coded as "Female", "female", "F", or "f".
 13. `-d --ensembl` A logical (TRUE or FALSE) indicating whether to use Ensembl transcript annotations instead of the default Biocondcutor annotations, which are typically from UCSC.
 These annotations may allow DMRs for non-model organism genomes (i.e. rheMac10) to be mapped to substantially more genes, which will improve DMReport and gene ontology results.
+14. `-f --GOfuncR` A logical (TRUE or FALSE) indicating whether to run a GOfuncR gene ontology analysis.
+This is our preferred GO method; however, it is time consuming when there is a large number of DMRs.
-14. `-e --cellComposition` A logical (TRUE or FALSE) indicating whether to run an analysis to estimate cell composition in adult whole blood samples.
+15. `-e --cellComposition` A logical (TRUE or FALSE) indicating whether to run an analysis to estimate cell composition in adult whole blood samples.
 The analysis will only run for hg38 and hg19.
 This is an **experimental feature** and requires follow up comparisons with similar array-based papers to confirm accuracy.
 Use at your own risk.

 #### Generic Example